ztcoalson/WAFFLE/README.md

 ### TL;DR

-We show that the computational savings provided by multi-exit language models aren't robust to adversarial slowdown.
+You can use our attack to audit the vulnerability of multi-exit language models to adversarial slowdowns!

 &nbsp;